 When the Maltese passport cost is pitted against the advantages it provides, the scales tilt toward the benefits, thereby making the investment a reasonable one.
 Overall the cost a candidate incurs may be estimated at €1.2 million.
 This comes across as economical in comparison to various other citizenship programs offered by other countries.
 In the long run, as well, it becomes feasible to enjoy returns on the investment in property as well as saving on money and effort on procuring visas of several prominent nations, if a person has a Maltese passport.

-The possession of a Maltese passport does not merely avail one of the ease of travel; it also brings with it a chance at a comfortable and peaceful way of life.
-In spite of being a relatively small country with a little over 4,00,000 population, Malta has been able to place itself in the top ten of the global passport indexes.
-Malta has a secure infrastructural framework and effective governance in place.
+Having a passport from Malta isn’t just used to avail one of the ease of travel; it also brings with it a chance of a wonderfully high standard of living in a peaceful yet modern environment, all of this in quite a minute country with a little over 4,00,000 population.
+Malta has been able to place itself in the top ten of the global passport indexes.
+On top of this, it’s a country with both an effective government and excellent infrastructure.
 The country has a high standard public services such as schools, hospitals, transport, telecommunications, etc. which ensures that its citizens enjoy a high quality of life.
-It has also recorded persistent industrial growth over recent decades.
+In addition, Malta has enjoyed consistent growth throughout recent years, stemming back decades.

-The Maltese Passport price can also be measured with regards to the fact that Malta has a reputed international perception and is a member of renowned international organizations like the United Nations, European Union, International Monetary Fund and the Eurozone.
+The Maltese Passport price can also be measured with regards to the fact that it is a country with an excellent international reputation, alongside being part of renowned international groups like the European Union (and thus the Eurozone) United Nations and International Monetary Fund.
 Malta is also a member of the European Free Trade Association making trade and business prospects mostly profitable.
-Malta also enjoys excellent air and sea links to almost every part of the globe, making connectivity and travel easier than ever.
+Finally, that vital mix of modernity and location come together to make Malta one of the finest places in the world for travel, opening up the rest of the globe and making connectivity and travel easier than ever.